The Pros Get Workers Comp in DC if They're Hurt on the Job

 Many pro athletes suffer from injuries during the course of a season and most continue to play, even when doctors advise against it.
 Take football for example.
 Many players may suffer from one to two concussions per season (sometimes more than that).
 While many injuries are common, serious head and spinal cord injuries are finally getting more attention from teams, leagues and fans.
 Most athletes feel like they have to keep playing and say they are feeling fine even if they aren’t for the sake of the game.
 But we know now that repeated blows to the head can lead to bigger problems down the road like dementia and other forms of brain damage.

 If athletes get hurt and can no longer do their job, what can they do about it?
 Pro athletes are entitled to protections under the law, just like anyone else, any person at a ‘regular’ job - they can file for workers compensation and get the information they need to protect their health, career and family.

-People don't realize how difficult it is to play a sport professionally, how physically demanding, how high the risk of injury, and how short the career - and those careers are often cut short due to injuries in games and practice.
+People don't realize how difficult it is to play a sport professionally, how physically demanding it is, how high the risk of injury, and how short the career can be- and those careers are often cut short due to injuries in games and practice.